The Ride (The Sopranos): Synopsis

 Tony and Phil work out a deal to split the profits from the distribution of multivitamins acquired by Tony's crew.
 Phil suggests that Johnny be left out of the transaction, to which Tony agrees.

 Chris is told by his girlfriend, Kelli, that she is pregnant.
 He is thrilled; they get married and buy a large house.

 On their way home from a trip to Pennsylvania, Chris and Tony stop outside a town because Tony needs to urinate.
 They see two bikers stealing vintage wine from a liquor store.
 As the bikers go back into the store, Chris and Tony plunder their wine.
 They speed away and Chris exchanges gunfire with one of the bikers, wounding him.
 Exhilarated, Tony and Chris celebrate at a restaurant.
 Chris decides to break his abstinence when Tony toasts his wedding.
 Later, as they drink more wine in the parking lot, they reminisce about good and bad times, including the day when Chris told Tony about Adriana and the Feds.
-They say they love each other.
+They express their long-lasting love and support for each other.

 Chris pays Corky for the hit on Rusty, partly in heroin.
-He ends up using heroin with Corky, spending a night of the Feast of Elzéar of Sabran in a stupor.
+He ends up relapsing and using heroin with Corky, spending a night of the Feast of Elzéar of Sabran in a stupor.

 During the Feast, Tony and his crew manage a five-day street festival for the benefit, Paulie says, of a non-profit foundation.
 However, a new priest has looked into the finances and tells Paulie and Patsy that their donation to the church should be raised from $10,000 to $50,000.
 When Paulie refuses to pay, he tells them they will not be permitted to display the traditional golden hat which adorns the statue of the saint.
 Several parishioners notice that the hat is missing, and word begins to spread that Paulie scrimped on the festival.

 Paulie's penny-pinching is blamed for an accident on a teacup ride at the festival, which leaves several people injured, including a child.
 Little Paulie is left to deal with the police investigation.
 Janice and her daughter Domenica are on the ride and unhurt, but Janice pretends to develop a neck injury after hearing Meadow's suggestion that the injured should be compensated monetarily.
 Janice presses Bobby to get the money.
 Threatening the ride operator, Bobby learns that Paulie refused to pay for a repair crew, or for newer and safer rides.
 In a public confrontation at the feast, Paulie refuses to compensate Bobby.
-Tension lingers; Tony instructs Paulie to work things out with him.
+Tension lingers during Christopher's bachelor party; Tony instructs Paulie to work things out with Bobby.